 Students will be notified of their status as IUHPFL candidates in January.
 Students will fall into one of four categories:

 - Acceptance: Students are accepted into the IUHPFL outright, based on the strength of their dossier.

 - Interview: Students will be interviewed to further evaluate their status as a candidate for the IUHPFL.
-Interviews take place from early February to mid-March.
+Interviews take place from January to early-March.
 After being interviewed, students may be accepted, offered a spot as an alternate, or declined.
 Final selection of candidates for the IUHPFL will take place after the last round of interviews.

 - Alternate: Students will be placed on a waiting list as an alternate for the IUHPFL.